Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 	My chosen directory will be called `testGit`, but you may want to use a different name for the directory where you try out git.

 #### 4.2.1 Init
 In order to get started with git, you will need to create a *repository*.
-In essence, you are simply telling git that everything in a certain folder or [[#^d709a4|directory), should be saved as part of a project.
+In essence, you are simply telling git that everything in a certain folder (or *directory* if you will), should be saved as part of a project.

 Let's create a fresh new repository.
 ##### Terminal
 ```bash
 linus@JU-5CD5196T1H:~/testGit$ git init
 ```
-Above, I created a new folder *testGit* and ran the command *git init*.
+Above, I created a new folder *testGit* in my `home` directory (file explorer or terminal) and ran the command *git init*.
 We now have a repository to work from!

 #### 4.2.2 Commit
 As a next step for doing something in the project, we'll create an easy text file in the folder.
 Let's make *helloWorld.txt* and write: